Mofet Institute (Tel Aviv, Israel)

 Oregon High School (Oregon, WI)

 Oregon High School is a midsized suburban school located south of Madison, WI.
 In the spring of 2018, a group of OHS teachers and coaches participated in a 6-session Intro to AIW workshop.
 During the 2018-2019 school year, 3 interdisciplinary AIW teams were formed.
 These teams meet weekly to share and score instructional artifacts and to discuss how to support the learning of all students.
-Additional AIW teams will be added during the 2019-2020 school year.
+Additional AIW teams were added during the 2019-2020 school year, and team facilitators participated in additional training through the AIW Institute's Leading & Learning Cohort.

 Central District 301 (Hampshire, IL)

 30 teachers, instructional coaches, and administrators participated in professional learning to serve as anchors to their interdisciplinary AIW teams that include all secondary teachers.
-In the two middle schools and high schools, AIW work is also integrated into department-based teams to support unit planning and common assessments.
+In Central District 301's two middle schools and high schools, AIW work is also integrated into department-based teams to support unit planning and common assessments.

 Verona Area High School (Verona, WI)